ilank-pro/Snake/README.md

 # Snake Battle

 A Python implementation of a Snake game where two autonomous snakes battle each other for survival and food.
+Features both simple AI and reinforcement learning capabilities.

 ## Features